 A quote which quite aptly sums up much of what I think is wrong with the modern realism movement, and particularly, the motivations behind 'gritty' fantasy.

-Many authors out there seem to think that by just copying the form of reality, obsessively adding every detail and aside, randomly killing off characters, and filling their stories with death and sexual assault just because those things happen to exist will automatically make their story better.
+Many authors out there seem to think that by just copying the form of reality, obsessively adding every detail and aside, randomly killing off characters, and filling their stories with death and sexual assault just because those things happen in life will somehow make their story feel more real.
 Yet works of fiction are always artificial, and treating them as if they were real will only make it clearer just how artificial they are.

 |From A Set by Duchamp|

 If a death does not have some narrative purpose, then why put it in?
 If a character is not important to the scene, why include them?
 Every author chooses what words, characters, and events to include in their story, so to add extraneous elements in the name of 'realism' is folly.
-When an author starts talking about their world-building, magic systems, genealogies, languages, or other pet hobbies, he is no longer writing a story, he is making a word-find.
+When an author starts going on about their world-building, magic systems, genealogies, languages, science gadgets, or other pet hobbies, he is no longer writing a story, he is making a word-find.

 It's true that perfectionism can be of great use--the need to constantly revise and redraft, to hunt out the most minuscule errors and correct them can be invaluable--but the best place to exercise this urge is not the realm of fiction.
 In history, philosophy, and the sciences, it is truly worthwhile to research and reconsider a single fact until it is precisely correct, since it directly impacts the understanding of those who follow.
-Knowing such facts for certain in a historical or scientific context can tell you the year an event took place, the influence of another culture at the time, and such a brief fact might impact several fields of study.
+A small archaeological detail can tell you the year an event took place, the influence of another culture at the time, and such a brief fact might impact several fields of study.

 Yet in fiction, the phase of the moon on a particular night, the specific subspecies of tulip in the sultan's garden, and the make and style of a dwarf's musical instruments are not important facts, in and of themselves, because they will be whatever the author says they are.
 If an author already has a wealth of knowledge and can add details seamlessly in a way that adds to the tone without distracting from the pacing or purpose of the story then certainly, include them--but adding a bunch of unnecessary details to something you made up is not going to make your cliche story any better.